SciTools/iris/docs/src/further_topics/ugrid/operations.rst

 Extracting a region therefore requires extra steps - to determine the spatial position of the data points before they can be analysed as inside/outside the selected region.
-The recommended way to do this is using tools provided by :ref:`ugrid geovista`, which is optimised for performant mesh analysis:
+The recommended way to do this is using tools provided by :ref:`ugrid geovista`, which is optimised for performant mesh analysis.

+This approach centres around using :meth:`geovista.geodesic.BBox.enclosed` to get the subset of the original mesh that is inside the :class:`~geovista.geodesic.BBox`.
+This subset :class:`pyvista.PolyData` object includes the original indices of each datapoint - the ``vtkOriginalCellIds`` array, which can be used to index the original :class:`~iris.cube.Cube`.
+Since we **know** that this subset :class:`~iris.cube.Cube` represents a regional mesh, we then reconstruct a :class:`~iris.experimental.ugrid.Mesh` from the :class:`~iris.cube.Cube`\'s :attr:`~iris.cube.Cube.aux_coords` using :meth:`iris.experimental.ugrid.Mesh.from_coords`:

 ..
     Not using doctest here as want to keep GeoVista as optional dependency.